-Improving curb appeal is one of the ways that homeowners can make their home more competitive when they put it up for sale.
-Without curb appeal, a property can take longer to sell and may even sell for less money.
+Improving a home's curb appeal is one of the ways that homeowners can make their home more competitive when they put it up for sale.
+Without it, a property can take longer to sell and may even sell for less money.
 Even if you live in a hot real estate market like Franklin, maintenance, curb appeal and a well tended garden or green space can make your home stand out and give you an edge.
 Often the most effective way to boost curb appeal is by performing regular maintenance that many homeowners allow to fall by the wayside.
 Here are some curb appeal ideas to help your home look its best.